arkanath/SleekArchive/README.md

 **Installation**:

-1. Download source files to your php-mysql enabled host.
+1. Download the source files to your php-mysql enabled host. (git clone or any other way you want)
 2. Edit credentials.php to set your credentials.
 3. You are all set to go!